LubomirGeorgiev/gpt-livechat/README.md

 1. `pnpm install`
 2. `docker compose up -d`
 3. Copy `.env.example` as `.env`
-4. Create your own Github OAuth App by following this guide https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps. **Make sure the App has Email and Public Profile access permissions**.
+4. Create your own Github OAuth App by following this guide https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps.
+While creating the OAuth App make sure that:
+    - **The App has Email and Public Profile access permissions**
+    - **The Callback URL is set to `http://localhost:3000/api/auth/callback/github`**
 5. Update `GITHUB_ID` and `GITHUB_SECRET` in `.env` with the values that you got from the previous step.
 6. `pnpm run db:push`
 7. `pnpm run dev`